flyntwp/acf-hide-layout/readme.txt

 Next to the flexible content options "Add Layout" and "Remove Layout" is a new option "Hide / Show Layout".
 Toggling that option will hide or show the layout on the fronted.

+== Screenshots ==

+1. Content visible on the frontend
+2. Option to hide the layout
+3. Hidden content on the frontend

 == Requirements ==